gandharva26/test-native-addons/readme.md

 }
 ```

-5. Create the following files:
+5. Create a folder cppsrc for storing C++ files and then create following files inside it:

 main.cpp
 /* cppsrc/main.cpp */